uranija/BookListingApp/README.md

 The goal was to design and create the structure of a Book Listing app which would allow a user to get a list of published books on a given topic.
-You will be using the google books api in order to fetch results and display them to the user.
+I was given google books api in order to fetch results and display them to the user.

+## Project overview
-Fetching data from an API
+- Fetching data from an API
-Using an AsyncTask
+- Using an AsyncTask
-Parsing a JSON response
+- Parsing a JSON response
-Creating a list based on that data and displaying it to the user
+- Creating a list based on that data and displaying it to the user

 For this project, you will be creating a book listing app.
 A user should be able to enter a keyword, press the search button, and recieve a list of published books which relate to that keyword.